Prequalification vs. Preapproval: How Prequalification Improves Customer Retention and Lead Generation

 How to Help Pre-Qualification Applicants Improve Their Credit Scores

-You can help your prequalification applicants improve their credit scores with the following credit score improvement tools from Certified Credit:
+You can help your prequalification applicants improve their credit scores with the following score improvement tools from Certified Credit:

-- CreditXpert® What-If Simulator – The CreditXpert What-If Simulator lets you predict how an applicant’s credit management will impact their credit score in the future.
-Using this forecast, you can give aspiring homeowners a clear road map of what they need to do to earn the credit score required for their desired mortgage.
+The CreditXpert What-If Simulator lets you predict how an applicant’s credit management will impact their credit score in the future.
+Using this forecast, you can give aspiring homeowners a clear understanding of how different actions will affect their scores, helping them make informed decisions about their credit improvement strategy.

 Seeing how specific credit adjustments can impact an applicant’s credit score right now may give them the motivation they need to put these steps into action.

-- Rapid Rescore – Once an applicant has made some positive changes to their credit management, Rapid Rescore allows you to recalculate their credit score based on their most recent improvements.
+Once an applicant has made some positive changes to their credit management, Rapid Rescore allows you to recalculate their credit score based on their most recent improvements.

 By calculating this updated credit score, you can offer eager mortgage applicants who have already found their dream home the best possible terms on their mortgage, securing their business and beating out the competition.